jsonr-py/jsonr/jsonr/README.md

 ```
-flowa: (V8.5.3)
+flowa: (V8.5.5)

-Python Highly customizable JSON objects and dataframes, and more!
+Highly customizable JSON objects and dataframes, and your python toolkit all in one.
 ```

 ## Installing